Galooshi/import-js/README.md

 ## Importing: Example

-Here's an example that demonstrates what ImportJS can do.
 Let's say that you have a JavaScript project with the following structure:

 ```
 .